Concrete Stain Colors Trial Kits

-HeatFloors are the most common application for concrete stain.
-But, as concrete becomes a more popular building material, more and more houses are fitted with concrete surfaces that homeowners might not have expected.
+HeatFloors are the most common application for decorative concrete products.
+But, as concrete becomes a more popular building material, more and more houses are fitted with concrete surfaces that homeowners might have not considered.

 MoistureNow that that’s out of the way, moisture is your next most important consideration.
-Similar to heat, protection from moisture penetration is often the job of the sealer.
+Similar to heat, protection from moisture penetration is often the job of the concrete sealer.
 But, indoor flooring generally doesn’t see moisture the way a pool deck or patio might.
 However, countertops are a different story.

 Countertops see a lot of moisture and a ton of use from different materials.
-From pots and pans to knives and hands, your kitchen counter might even see more traffic than your floors do.
+From pots and pans to knives and hands, your kitchen counter might even see more traffic than your floors do!

-TrafficFor the high traffic of your concrete floor, we recommend Direct Colors Concrete Acid Stain.
+TrafficFor the high traffic of your concrete floor, we recommend acid stain.
 For DIYers, our EverStain™ Acid Stain Trial Kit makes it easy to get what you need and start your project as soon as possible.
-Concrete acid stain is particularly good for high traffic areas such as indoor flooring.
-This is because of concrete acid stain’s longevity and durability after application.
+Concrete acid stain is particularly good for high-traffic areas such as indoor flooring.
+This is because of acid stain’s longevity and durability after application.

 UV rays can damage or fade concrete coloring projects.
 Without the right product, your patio or pool deck can go from beauty to bust in a matter of years or months.
 That goes for moisture content too.
 Concrete stains penetrate the pores of the concrete to interact with the inner workings of the material, and if water is clogging up those pores, the stain won’t be able to get in, and you’ll be left with a sub-par coloring job.